 of the agriculture equation.

-We’ve started our -self funded- (ad-) venture in late 2017 with the idea to use our IP on how to grow and scale human hairfollicles inseparable attached to surrounding skin tissue and translate these methods to laboratory grown biomaterials such as fur, wool and leather.
+We’ve started our -self funded- (ad-) venture in late 2017 with the idea to use our IP on how to grow and scale human hairfollicles inseparable attached to surrounding skin tissue and translate these methods to laboratory grown biomaterials such as fur, wool and exotic skins.

 HOW TO „BIOPRINT“ FUR

 (full copyright FUROID™️)

 Here we display some images of various prototypes, including SEM and confocal images of stainings, obtained whilst the proof of concept phase.
 We can’t help but recognizing the art like beauty of nature [with a slight tweak towards our direction].